ascopes/java-compiler-testing/README.md

 This module comes with full JPMS support.
 I decided to drop support for Java 8 due to complexity around implementing this without the ability to reference modules, and ideally this tool should be forward compatible to prevent future issues for any projects deciding to use it.
-OSGi support is also provided.

 **This module is still under development.** Any contributions or feedback are always welcome!